Jennifer Aniston & Reese Witherspoon Viciously Spar In ‘The Morning Show’ Trailer

 “I just need to be able to control the narrative so that I am not written out of it.”

-The two women’s intense relationship escalates into a nasty power struggle that are both is both and indirect.
+The two women’s intense relationship then escalates into a nasty power struggle.
 There is a lot of screaming and there are even some sabotaging attempts.
-At least one going awry when Reese’s character talks about what matters most in order to become a stellar talk show host.
+At least one of those attempts goes awry when Reese’s character talks about what matters most in order to become a stellar talk show host.

 “Most people want to trust that the person who is telling them about the world is an honest person,” she said, seeming to stop there.

-However, when she considers that her apparently shady counterpart is within reach, she reluctantly points out Alex, stating, “Like you.”
-Her fake smile is plastered on her mug in the process.
+However, when she considers that her apparently shady counterpart is within reach, she reluctantly points out Alex, stating, “Like you,” with a fake smile plastered on her mug.

 Besides Jennifer Aniston, Reese Witherspoon and Steve Carell, The Morning Show also stars Billy Crudup, Mark Duplass, Nestor Carbonell, Karen Pittman, Bel Powley, Desean K. Terry, Jack Davenport and Janina Gavankar.